Cipresseto Toscana IGT Rosato 2013

 Navigate through products SELEZIONI

-Pink in color, the wine shows elegantly fruity and floral aromas which recall in particular jasmine and raspberries.
-The palate is vibrant and savory, and quite persistent as well.
+Pink in color, the wine shows an elegant and floral nose which recalls, in particular, jasmine and roses.
+Crisp and savory on the palate, it is long and continuous as well.

 Toscana IGT Rosato

 You are missing some Flash content that should appear here!
 Perhaps your browser cannot display it, or maybe it did not initialize correctly.

 The 2014 vintage was characterized from a climatic point of view by abundant rainfall throughout the entire growing season.
 These precipitations favored the outbreak of fungal diseases and led both to an irregular growth of the vines and to a similar irregularity in the flowering and bud set.
 The weather required constant attention and work in the vineyard to protect the plants from vine diseases.
 The summer was marked by much rain and below average temperatures up until the period of the picking.
 The harvest began during the last week of August for the early-ripening varieties and lasted until mid-September with the picking of such late-ripening varieties as Sangiovese.
 The grapes showed an excellent level of ripeness for a crisp and fragrant rosé wine.